 04.03 Chief, Reactor Inspection Branch (IRIB)

-a Team Lead, participate in, and provide staffing support for the baseline inspection program review.
+Designate a Team Lead, participate in, and provide staffing support for the baseline inspection program review.

-a Baseline IP Monitoring Coordinator, who is typically the lead for IMC 0307 Appendix B, to coordinate the monitoring of baseline IPs and associated reporting requirements.
+Designate a Baseline IP Monitoring Coordinator, who is typically the lead for IMC 0307 Appendix B, to coordinate the monitoring of baseline IPs and associated reporting requirements.

-Review and concur on the baseline inspection program review charter and final report, including recommendations for improvement.
+Review and concur on the comprehensive baseline inspection program review charter and final report, including recommendations for improvement.

-Review and approve the Baseline IP monitoring report.
+Review and approve the annual Baseline IP monitoring report.

 Review and recommend approval for any significant resource changes to IPs per process in IMC 0040.